mjkrause/data-portal-summary-stats/README.md

  export AWS_DEFAULT_PROFILE=my_profile
  aws s3 cp blacklist s3://<deployment-env>.project-assets.remaining.url/
 ```
-where _deployment-env_ is the bucket name of the deployment environment.
+where _deployment-env_ is the name of the S3 bucket in the deployment environment.